 Slide 10

-Now before I continue, I have to point a couple of things I thought was interesting in axe versus battle picture. <CLICK> While I know that some development shops will have some alcohol ready for afterhoursafterhours relaxation, but <CLICK> maybe keeping a bottle of Jameson at the desk is a bit counterproductive.
+Now before I continue, I have to point a couple of things I thought was interesting in axe versus bat picture. <CLICK> While I know that some development shops will have some alcohol ready for afterhours relaxation, but <CLICK> maybe keeping a bottle of Jameson at the desk is a bit counterproductive.

 Slide 11